SEBROVATER/bbox_objected/README.md

 ---

-Makes manipulations with bounding boxes easier in Computer Vision projects.
-With zero dependencies by default.
+Makes manipulating bounding boxes easier in Computer Vision projects, with zero dependencies by default.
 ---

 ## Installation:

-`pip install bbox-objected`
+`pip install bbox-objected` - without any sub-dependencies

 ### Optional dependencies:

+You can install `numpy` or `opencv` separately.
+But just for fun, some extra options exist:

+`pip install bbox-objected[opencv]` - adds `opencv-python` as a subdependency.

+`pip install bbox-objected[headless]` - adds `opencv-python-headless` as a subdependency.

+`pip install bbox-objected[contrib]` - adds `opencv-contrib-python` as a subdependency.

-`pip install numpy`
+`pip install bbox-objected[contrib-headless]` - adds `opencv-contrib-python-headless` as a subdependency.

-`pip install opencv-python` or `pip install opencv-contrib-python`
+`numpy` is included with each of the options above.

+> Be aware that different `opencv` versions are incompatible with each other.

 ## Examples:
 `AbsBBox` is needed to store absolute coordinates (uses `int` type strictly)